-This error appears if the image in some respect does not meet the EC2 VM-import prerequisites.
-To identify the source of the problem, first go to the Amazon's documentation that lists the actions you need to take in order to ensure that the VM meets all of the requirements.
-Read it thoroughly and make sure that your VM is properly configured for EC2.
+This error appears if the image does not meet the EC2 VM-import prerequisites.
+To figure out the cause of the problem, first go to the Amazon's documentation that lists the actions you need to take in order to ensure that the VM meets all of the requirements.
+Read it thorough and make sure that your VM is properly configured for EC2.

-If that didn't help, turn to the aforementioned PowerShell script that automatically identifies the reasons for potential import failure.
-Once you've downloaded it, do the following:
+If it did not help, try to the the AWS VMImportChecker PowerShell script that automatically identifies possible reasons for potential import failure.
+Once you downloaded it, do the following:

 Set-ExecutionPolicy Unrestricted -Force